-How to refer: We will accept referrals from anybody but the permission of the parent and/or guardian must be given.
-To make a referral, complete the online referral form (linked below) and post to: Children and Safeguarding, Leicestershire Fire and Rescue Service, 12 Geoff Monk Way, Birstall, Leicester, LE4 3BU.
+We will accept referrals from anybody, but the permission of the parent and/or guardian must be given.
+To make a referral, complete the online referral form below and post it to: Children and Safeguarding, Leicestershire Fire and Rescue Service, 12 Geoff Monk Way, Birstall, Leicester, LE4 3BU.

 What do we mean by fire setting?

 Fire setter is a term used to describe people who start fires deliberately.
 Children’s natural fascination with fire can lead to devastating consequences if left unchecked.
 Many fires in the home are started by young unattended children playing with matches or lighters.
 Did you know that around 50% of the fires attended by our Service have been caused deliberately?
 It is a sad fact that the majority of these fires are caused by children or young people.
 It is crucial to address this problem at an early age.
 If left unchecked, the nine to thirteen year old children who are responsible for most small nuisance fires, such as bin fires, may progress to committing serious arson offences in the future.

 How can parents reduce the risk of their children being fire setters?